-The ADVAC course, co-organized by the Merieux Foundation and the University of Geneva, is an intensive training program of vaccinology dedicated to local, national, and international decision makers from academia, industries, government and non-governmental agencies, working in all areas related to vaccines and immunization.
-The course aims to facilitate critical decision-making in vaccinology by providing participants with a 360° vision and comprehensive overview of the field, from immunology to vaccine development and clinical trials, and the social, economic, political and ethical issues of vaccination.
+The ADVAC course, co-organized by the Mérieux Foundation and the University of Geneva, is an intensive training course in vaccinology dedicated to local, national and international decision-makers from academia, industry, government and non-government, working in all areas related to vaccines and immunization.
+The course aims to facilitate critical decision-making in vaccinology by providing participants with a 360° view, with an overview of the field ranging from immunology to vaccine development and clinical trials, while addressing social, economic, political and ethical issues related to immunization.

-ADVAC aims to expand the scientific foundation of the participants and their knowledge in vaccinology areas outside of their current expertise, showing the multifaceted aspects of vaccinology, allowing them to explore novel technologies and think more globally and holistically, and providing them with a unique skill set to develop their leadership in vaccinology.
+ADVAC aims to strengthen the scientific background of participants and their knowledge in the field of vaccinology beyond their current expertise, by describing the multiple aspects of vaccinology and by allowing them to explore new technologies so that they have a more comprehensive and holistic approach.
+The goal is to provide a set of skills enabling them to develop their leadership in vaccinology.

-ADVAC represents a unique networking opportunity where participants can form valuable and sustainable professional relationships and serves as a platform where problems to professional challenges can be shared and solutions identified.
+ADVAC also represents a unique opportunity to create networks in which participants can establish valuable and lasting professional relationships.
+These networks can then serve as platforms where professional problems and challenges can be shared and solutions identified.

-This intensive course, postponed in 2020 because of the COVID-19 pandemic, is organized in a virtual interactive setting this year with more than 70 lectures followed by open discussions, working groups, workshops, case studies and debates.
+This intensive course, organized in an interactive and virtual format in 2021 due to the COVID-19 pandemic, is again organized face-to-face in 2022, with more than 70 presentations followed by open discussions, group work, workshops, etc. case studies and debates.

-The over 60 world-renowned faculties contribute to the success of the course.
-In 2020, more than 220 applications were received with only 75 places for participants who will attend the course remotely in 2021.
+More than 60 world-renowned speakers contribute to the success of the course.
+For this 22nd edition, a record number of applications was received with only 75 places for participants who will come from all over the world.

-As every year, the allocation of European CME credits has been requested from the European Accreditation Council for Continuing Medical Education (EACCME).
+As every year, the allocation of European training credits has been requested from The European Accreditation Council for CME (EACCME).

-Fellowships covering the course registration fees will be available for several participants selected according to predefined criteria.
-At the end of the course, participants join an active network of more than 1,100 alumni to continue exchanging on vaccinology issues at international level.
+Scholarships covering course registration fees will be available for several participants selected according to predefined criteria.
+At the end of the Course, participants join an active network of more than 1,200 alumni to continue discussing issues of vaccinology on an international scale.